IPOR-Labs/ipor-protocol/README.md

 -   eth-bc-provider - run containers needed to serve Ethereum blockchain on remote server
 -   eth-explorer-provider - run containers needed to serve Ethereum blockchain explorer on remote server
 -   explorer - run only Ethereum blockchain explorer
--   dev-tool - run only dev-tool
+-   cockpit - run only cockpit
 -   ssl-eth-bc - run only ssl containers needed for Ethereum blockchain
 -   ssl-explorer - run only ssl containers needed for Ethereum blockchain explorer
 -   all - run all containers